Count of Monte Crypto: Accounting-based Defenses for Cross-Chain Bridges: Protecting Bridges

+The report-then-execute model has a few advantages.
+Importantly, it is compatible with existing bridge designs and treats the relaying infrastructure as well as the verification code as a black box (i.e., we make no changes to these components).
+In addition, the submitter does not have to modify their transaction, and the withdrawal process remains one transaction.
+The only change is that the transaction has to be reported before submission, which can be done asynchronously and with minimal overhead in delay or latency.
+As we show later below, our design integrates seamlessly into existing bridge architectures, requires minimal code changes, and only incurs a mild amount of gas overhead.

-Lastly, the announce-then-execute model does not introduce any new attack surfaces --- even if the approver naively approves all transactions, an attacker still has to exploit other vulnerabilities in the bridge to profit.
+Furthermore, our model does not introduce any new attack surfaces.
+Even if the reporter's key is compromised and reports arbitrary transactions, an attacker still has to exploit other vulnerabilities in the bridge to profit.

+Third, the report-then-execute model allows any party (e.g., the bridge operator or a third-party), that has visibility into both blockchains, to determine if the relayed transaction violates the invariant.

+Lastly, our model provides an additional opportunity to reject transactions by providing a buffer between the verification and execution steps.
+In many bridge designs, if the verification step has a bug, it is not possible to stop violating transactions from being executed.
+In contrast, our model allows the bridge to reject transactions using the simple balance invariant, which is easy to implement and verify.